 The United States Congress has from time to time considered adopting legislation to reduce emissions of GHGs, and there has been a wide-ranging policy debate, both nationally and internationally, regarding the impact of these gases and possible means for their regulation.
-In addition, efforts have been made and continue to be made in the international community toward the adoption of international treaties or protocols that would address global climate change issues, such as the United Nations Climate Change Conference in Durban, South Africa in 2011.
-Following a finding by the EPA that certain GHGs represent an endangement to human health, the EPA adopted two sets of rules regulating GHG emissions under the Clean Air Act, one that requires a reduction in emissions of GHGs from motor vehicles and another that regulates emissions of GHGs from certain large stationary sources.
-The results of the permitting and reporting requirements could lead to further regulation of these GHGs by the EPA.
-Action by the EPA to impose new regulations and standards regarding GHG emissions is underway and has resulted in new regulatory reporting requirements.
-Our electric transmission and distribution business, in contrast to some electric utilities, does not generate electricity.
+In addition, efforts have been made and continue to be made in the international community toward the adoption of international treaties or protocols that would address global climate change issues, such as the United Nations Climate Change Conference in Doha, Qatar in 2012.
+Following a finding by the EPA that certain GHGs represent an endangerment to human health, the EPA adopted two sets of rules regulating GHG emissions under the Clean Air Act, one that requires a reduction in emissions of GHGs from motor vehicles and another that regulates emissions of GHGs from certain large stationary sources.
+In addition, the EPA expanded its existing GHG emissions reporting requirements to include upstream petroleum and natural gas systems that emit 25,000 metric tons of CO2 equivalent per year.
+These permitting and reporting requirements could lead to further regulation of GHGs by the EPA.
+Our electric transmission and distribution business, in contrast to some electric utilities, does not generate electricity and thus is not directly exposed to the risk of high capital costs and regulatory uncertainties that face electric utilities that burn fossil fuels to generate electricity.
 Nevertheless, our revenues could be adversely affected to the extent any resulting regulatory action has the effect of reducing consumption of electricity by ultimate consumers within our service territory.
 Likewise, incentives to conserve energy or use other energy sources could result in a decrease in demand for our services.

-Climate changes could result in more frequent severe weather events which could adversely affect the results of operations of our business.
+Climate changes could result in more frequent and more severe weather events which could adversely affect the results of operations of our business.